siewla/ideagram/README.md

 # IDEAGRAM

 ## Application Description
-This application acts as an visual discovery engine for finding ideas like countries, recipes, home and style inspiration, and many more.
+This application acts as a visual discovery engine for finding ideas like countries, recipes, home and style inspiration, and many more.

 ## Application link
 [http://ideagram.herokuapp.com/](http://ideagram.herokuapp.com/)